Ransomware has evolved and businesses need to up their disaster recovery strategies

 Ransomware attacks are not just targeting systems files but also backups.
 The effectiveness of shared networks may sometimes make firms overlook some of the risks that may come with such a system.
 For instance, systems may be compromised by the association in a network; where ransomware exploits vulnerabilities allowing the attack to encrypt backups.
 In such an incident, the victim is left with no way out; one has to pay to get back the files.
 Attackers have amplified their efforts, they are not just targeting a single machine but going further and locking backups as well.

 Optimisation of disaster recovery strategies with attacks in mind is an effective way to avoid the losses that come with such incidences.
-Here are four ways you can achieve that:
+Here are effective ways you can achieve that:

 Availing your data on a network is convenient but this can make be extremely vulnerable to attacks as ransomware looks to encrypt all components with backups included.
 You need to isolate backup copies from production servers and distribute them in multiple locations.